New teaching and learning methods for two schools in Namibia

 - E-learning – testing new tools and technology to better learning outcomes, engagement, and modern pedagogy

 More satisfied teachers and more equal school

-The effectiveness of the project and the implemented changes was measured via Social Impact Assessment (SIA).
-The results revealed an increase in the teachers’ overall satisfaction with their work inspiration, daily working hours and effectiveness.
-Teachers felt that their personal goals had become clearer, collaboration is easier and equal treatment has increased in their school.
+The effectiveness of the project and the implemented changes were measured via Social Impact Assessment (SIA).
+The results revealed an increase in the teachers’ overall satisfaction with their work inspiration, daily working hours, and effectiveness.
+Teachers felt that their personal goals had become clearer, collaboration is easier and equal treatment had increased in their school.

-Ever since offering chances for personal development to the teachers, they have become more committed to make improvements in their classrooms – collaboration and ownership have been the key drives for creating meaningful change.
-Students have also got new and fun ways to learn math, coding and basic ICT-skills.
+Ever since offering chances for personal development to the teachers, they have become more committed to making improvements in their classrooms – collaboration and ownership have been the key drives for creating meaningful change.
+Students have also got new and fun ways to learn math, coding, and basic ICT skills.

 Project partners with Polar Partners: Dololo Operations, Tablet Namibia, University Properties of Finland Ltd, Mehackit, Eduten, Southern African Innovation Support (SAIS), Business Finland, Ministry of Education, Arts and Culture of Namibia.

 I learned that digital literacy is lacking in Namibian schools.
 All Faith Primary School teachers that participated in our computer sessions can now use computers and had acquired the know-how and skills of ICT and digital literacy.Elizabeth John, Dololo Operations

 Publication of the project: Active Learning Handbook